 The San Francisco Bay has 400-miles of low-lying shoreline made up of diverse communities, extensive transportation infrastructure, unique ecological features and other key assets like waste-water treatment facilities and power plants.
 These places are vulnerable to increased flooding and sea level rise due to climate change, further compounded by socio-economic vulnerabilities fomented by income and wage inequalities and longstanding racial inequities.
 A resilient Bay Area requires the implementation of strategies at the local and regional scale that can achieve multiple benefits at once such as by addressing current vulnerabilities resulting from the housing affordability crisis while preparing for displacement caused by sea level rise, flooding, seismic events or wildfires.

 BARC recognizes that we need to manage the uncertainties and physical hazards associated with the Bay Area’s geographic setting and changing climate.
 We can do that by implementing multi-benefit strategies that strengthen vulnerable people and communities, critical infrastructure, and the natural environment.
+We continue to stay involved in several sub-regional adaptation efforts that sprung from the Resilient By Design Bay Area Challenge--see side bar, under Resilient Bay Area.
 We are currently working on two initiatives identified in the BARC Shared Work plan that advance a Resilient Bay Area:

 Shared Work Plan Initiative 1 – Develop a Regional Multi-Hazard Adaptation Plan